mikewebbtech/mikewebbtech-blog/2025/2025-07-13-intro-to-essential-8.md

   - intro-cyber-security
 ---

+# The Essential Eight
+### and Maturity Levels

+The **Essential Eight** is a baseline set of mitigation strategies recommended by the Australian Cyber Security Centre (ACSC).
+These strategies help organisations defend against a broad spectrum of cyber threats—from low-level opportunistic attacks to more advanced, persistent threats.

+A key feature of this framework is its **four maturity levels**, which enable organisations to progressively strengthen their security posture according to risk appetite, operational needs, and available resources.
+Importantly, to reach a specific maturity level, organisations must implement all eight strategies at that level—consistency is critical, rather than excelling in a few areas and neglecting others.

+> [!important]
+> To achieve a maturity level, all Essential Eight strategies must be implemented at the same level.

+---

+#### The Eight Strategies

+**1\.
+Application Control:**
+Restrict and whitelist which applications can run on systems.
+This prevents malicious or unapproved software from executing, protecting against many forms of malware and unauthorised applications.

+**2\.
+Patch Applications:**
+Regularly update all software to remediate known vulnerabilities promptly.
+Keeping applications patched is fundamental for closing security gaps that could be exploited by attackers.

+**3\.
+Configure Microsoft Office Macro Settings:**
+Block untrusted macros in Microsoft Office.
+Attackers often use macros to deliver malware, so disabling or restricting them helps prevent common social engineering attacks.

+**4\.
+User Application Hardening:**
+focuses on configuring software to reduce its potential attack surface.
+Disabling or removing unnecessary features, plugins, or services that could be exploited by an attacker.

+**5\.
+Restrict Administrative Privileges:**
+Limit administrative access strictly to those who absolutely need it for business purposes.
+Restricting privileges reduces the chance of attackers gaining elevated access if they breach a user account.

+**6\.
+Patch Operating Systems:**
+Apply updates and patches to all operating systems in a timely manner.
+This protects against exploits that specifically target OS-level vulnerabilities.

+**7\.
+Multi-Factor Authentication (MFA):**
+   Require multiple forms of identity verification for system and application access.
+MFA adds an extra layer of security, making it significantly harder for attackers to gain access even if credentials are compromised.

+**8\.
+Regular Backups:**
+Regular and secure backups ensure quick recovery if data is lost, corrupted, or encrypted f or ransom.
+Backups are an important defence for business continuity.

+---

-####  Essential Eight Maturity Levels
+## The Four Maturity Levels

-The Essential Eight is a set eight mitigation strategies and  defines four maturity levels, which allow organisations to progressively implement the strategies based on their risk appetite.
-A key goal is to achieve a consistent maturity level across all eight strategies.

-- **Maturity Level Zero:** This level indicates significant weaknesses and a lack of alignment with any of the Essential Eight controls.
-An organisation at this level is vulnerable to basic cyber threats.
+**Maturity Level Zero:**
+There are significant weaknesses; few or none of the Essential Eight strategies are implemented.
+The organisation is highly exposed, even to basic threats.

-- **Maturity Level One:** This level is focused on defending against basic, opportunistic threats, such as those that use phishing, reused credentials, or unpatched systems.
-It requires an organisation to have implemented some of the baseline controls.
+**Maturity Level One:**
+Basic protections are in place to defend against opportunistic threats, such as phishing, password reuse, or malware exploiting unpatched systems.
-- **Maturity Level Two:** At this level, an organisation has implemented controls that are effective against more targeted and capable threats.
-This includes enhanced defenses for better protection against sophisticated cyber-attacks.
-- **Maturity Level Three:** This is the highest level, designed to defend against adaptive, persistent, and more advanced threats.
-An organisation at this level demonstrates a robust and resilient security posture.

-The provided documents mention that a registered training organisation is required to meet Maturity Level Two to ensure the confidentiality of student information.

-#### **Mapping Essential Eight Strategies to ISM Controls**

-The Essential Eight is not a standalone solution; it complements other frameworks and manuals like the ISM.
-The ISM provides a comprehensive catalog of information security controls.
-To achieve a desired Essential Eight Maturity Level, an organization can map its chosen strategies to the specific controls outlined in the ISM.
-This provides a clear, structured way to implement and track progress toward a more resilient security posture.

-For example, achieving a higher maturity level for the "Multi-Factor Authentication" strategy would involve progressively implementing MFA more thoroughly across the organisation.
-This disciplined approach ensures that security controls are not just in place, but that they are actively tested, refined, and demonstrated to deliver real protection.

-The Essential Eight provides a clear and actionable roadmap for organizations to improve their cyber resilience.
-By understanding and progressively implementing the strategies across the maturity levels, businesses can proactively defend against a wide range of cyber threats.
-This framework, supported by detailed guidance from the ACSC and complemented by the ISM, empowers organizations to build a dynamic and effective security posture that adapts to an ever-changing threat landscape.
+**Maturity Level Two:**
+Enhanced controls are implemented to stop more targeted and capable threats.
+At this level, attackers encounter stronger resistance and more robust protections.

+**Maturity Level Three:**
+The highest level as defined by the ACSC.
+Security practices are mature, consistent, and resilient, with cyber resilience embedded into daily operations to defend against advanced, persistent threats.

+---

+The Essential Eight offers more than just technical guidance, it provides a practical, progressing strategy for improvement.
+Organisations do not need to reach the highest maturity level immediately; instead, they can progressively strengthen each of the eight strategies in parallel, reducing risk based on a threat risk assessment.
+This progressive approach in implementing controls is then sustainable, realistic, and measurable.

+By adopting Essential Eight strategies into a broader cyber security framework, organisations can achieve a **layered defence**that adapts to evolving threats and infrastructure.
+This consistency and adaptability are key to maintaining resilience in a rapidly changing threat landscape.